-- The allocation of individual variable takes into account annual individual appraisal based on the achievement of quantitative and qualitative objectives known by the employee, further complemented by an evaluation on risk management and compliance carried out by the Risk and Compliance Divisions. - The variable remuneration structure is compliant with regulations, including: - a non vested component subject to continued employment, minimum financial performance conditions and appropriate management of risks and compliance, which vests over three years on a pro-rata basis, with a deferral rate of at least 40% and up to 70% for the highest variable remunerations: - the award of at least 50% in the form of Societe Generale shares or share equivalents (representing 50% of the vested component and two thirds of the non vested component).
+- The allocation of individual variable takes into account annual individual appraisal based on the achievement of quantitative and qualitative objectives known by the employee.
+In addition, for some employees, an independent assessment is carried out by the Risk and compliance divisions on the risk management and the respect of compliance rules. - The variable remuneration structure is compliant with regulations, including: - a non vested component subject to continued employment, minimum financial performance conditions and appropriate management of risks and compliance, which vests over three years on a pro-rata basis, with a deferral rate of at least 40% and up to 70% for the highest variable remunerations; - the award of at least 50% in the form of Societe Generale shares or share equivalents (representing 50% of the vested component and two thirds of the non vested component).